arrobalytics/django-ledger/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DJETLER - The Python & Django Book Keeping Engine.
+DJETLER - The Django Book Keeping Engine.
 ==================================================

 .. toctree::